neumino/neumino.github.io/movies.md

-### Justice League Dark: Apokolips War
+### All Day and a Night
-*Released on 2020-05-05, vote average 8.9*
+*Released on 2020-05-01, vote average 6.4*

-Earth is decimated after intergalactic tyrant Darkseid has devastated the Justice League in a poorly executed war by the DC Super Heroes.
-Now the remaining bastions of good – the Justice League, Teen Titans, Suicide Squad and assorted others – must regroup, strategize and take the war to Darkseid in order to save the planet and its surviving inhabitants.
+While serving life in prison, a young man looks back at the people, the circumstances and the system that set him on the path toward his crime.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UzY817VhnQQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/BC9Kk8Np9-Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>